-As such, whilst the MTFS would normally extend to cover the 3 year period beyond the end of the budget year, i.e. to 2023/24, as for the strategies presented in both 2017 and 2018, this MTFS has been limited to 2 rather than 3 additional years, i.e. to 2022/23, until more clarity is provided on the changes to the funding framework and mechanisms to be introduced by central Government.
+As such, whilst the MTFS would normally cover the 3 year period beyond the end of the budget year, i.e. providing a strategy through to 2024/25, as for the MTFS reports presented to Finance Council since 2017, this MTFS is limited to 2 rather than 3 additional years, i.e. to 2023/24, given the lack of certainty over future funding and funding mechanisms; we must now wait until clarity is provided on the changes to the funding framework in order to provide more meaningful forecasts.